Deepak Parambol

-He has also received acclaims for his performance in the award-winning short film 'Chithrakadha'.

 Career

 Deepak made his debut in Vineeth Sreenivasan's Malarvady Arts Club (2010), a role that he bagged after responding to an advertisement in a local newspaper.
 He has played minor, supporting and main roles in his career spanning a decade.
 In his lead role for Ormayil Oru Shishiram, he lost 10 kilograms to look like a school-going teenager for a part of the movie.

 Filmography

+Personal life

+Deepak married actress Aparna Das on 24 April 2024.